No. 7: "River Of No Return"

 I never met Ken Darby though I wish I had and told him what a talented musician he was during his long career.

-Just listen to those wonderful lyrics he wrote for "River Of No Return" or "Love Me Tender" for a sample of his great skill as a songwriter.
+Just listen to those wonderful lyrics he wrote for "River Of No Return" or "Love Me Tender" for a sample of his skill as a songwriter.

-More information about Ken Darby and The King's Men is available in the multimedia book on CD-ROM:
+More information about Ken Darby and The King's Men

 "Following the Stars" -- Music and Memories of Hopalong Cassidy